OW-Rep: Open World Object Detection with Instance Representation Learning: Related Works

-Open World Object Detection~(OWOD) is introduced to address the problem of detecting objects in open-world environments where numerous previously unseen objects may be encountered~\cite{joseph2021towards}.
-To identify novel objects that are not labeled in the training set, they acquire an overall understanding of \textit{object} by utilizing the knowledge from labeled, known objects~\cite{joseph2021towards, gupta2022ow, zohar2023prob, zohar2023open, kim2022learning, wang2023detecting, wang2023random}.
-Some methods directly classify the proposals as either known or unknown based on energy function or activation score~\cite{joseph2021towards,gupta2022ow}, whereas \textit{PROB}~\cite{zohar2023prob} learns a continuous objectness score based on the distribution of known object features.
-However, as these methods focus on learning a generalized concept of unknown objects, distinguishing between different unknown objects remains challenging.
+\textbf{Open World Object Detection.} The Open World Object Detection~(OWOD) framework is introduced to detect objects in realistic environments where previously unseen objects may appear, allowing the detector to progressively evolve by incorporating newly detected objects~\cite{joseph2021towards}.
+To identify novel objects not labeled in the training set, existing methods learn a generalized understanding of \textit{object} by utilizing the knowledge from labeled, known objects~\cite{joseph2021towards, gupta2022ow, zohar2023prob, zohar2023open, kim2022learning, wang2023detecting, wang2023random, ma2021annealing, liang2023unknown, doan_2024_HypOW, sun2024exploring}.
+Some methods directly classify the proposals as either known or unknown using energy functions or activation scores~\cite{joseph2021towards,gupta2022ow}, while \textit{PROB}~\cite{zohar2023prob} learns an objectness score based on the distribution of known object features. \textit{Hyp-OW}~\cite{doan_2024_HypOW} further grouped known objects into superclasses and computed objectness based on these groupings.
+However, as these methods focus on learning a generalized concept of objects, they struggle to distinguish between different unknown objects.

-For a comprehensive understanding of a scene and effective real-world applications of OWOD, detailed relationships between detected objects are essential.
-In particular, open-world tracking~\cite{liu2022opening, pang2021quasi} depends on semantic similarities between pairwise proposals for object association.
-Similarly, path planning and mapping require determining which known class an unknown object mostly resembles to estimate the motion or refine the map~\cite{sodano2024open}.
-Novel class discovery also requires the similarity between proposals to identify new categories~\cite {wu2022uc, fomenko2022learning, hayes2024pandas, rambhatla2021pursuit}.
-While some methods acquire the relationship by clustering the fixed instance-wise features of detector~\cite{hayes2024pandas,rambhatla2021pursuit}, these features often fail to capture meaningful information, and coarse grouping is insufficient for obtaining such fine-grained relationships.
-To effectively learn the detailed pair-wise relationships, the detector itself should learn a semantically rich feature representation for each instance.
+For OWOD to be applicable in diverse real-world scenarios, it must not only detect unknown objects but also capture detailed relationships between them.
+In particular, open-world tracking~\cite{liu2022opening, pang2021quasi} associates objects across frames based on semantic similarities between pairwise proposals.
+Similarly, path planning and mapping often require determining which known class an unknown object mostly resembles to predict its motion or refine maps~\cite{sodano2024open}.
+Novel class discovery also depends on proposal similarities to identify new categories~\cite {wu2022uc, fomenko2022learning, hayes2024pandas, rambhatla2021pursuit}.
+Although some methods acquire such relationships by clustering fixed detector features~\cite{hayes2024pandas,rambhatla2021pursuit}, these groupings tend to be coarse, and the features themselves lack meaningful information.
+To effectively capture detailed relationships, the detector must learn semantically rich instance features directly.